Celeste M. Stiehl

-Celeste M. Stiehl (née Sullivan) (born September 7, 1925) was an American politician.
+Celeste M. Stiehl (née Sullivan; born September 7, 1925) is an American retired politician.

-Biography
+Life and career

 Born in Belleville, Illinois, Stiehl went to the Belleville public schools and the Katherine Gibbs School in New York.
 She was involved with civic and political activities.
 Stiehl served in the Illinois House of Representatives from 1975 until 1983 and was a Republican.
 Her husband was William Donald Stiehl who served as a United States District Court judge.